urbit/docs/docs/programming/arvo/system/security-driver.md

 `%mime`.

-Let's take a look at the code and see if we can figure out what's happening here.
+Let's take a look at the code and see if we can figure out what's happening here:

+    /+    basic-auth

 First, we load a library called `basic-auth`.
 This library exposes two items.  `keys` is the type of the basic auth key, which is essentially a base64'd username and password.
-`standard` accepts a bale and produces a core with everything we'll need to implement basic auth.
+`standard` accepts a `bale` and produces a core with everything we'll need to implement basic auth.

-Every security driver needs some amount of state, which is stored in the bale.
-The bale contains:
+Every security driver needs some amount of state, which is stored in `bale`.  `bale` contains:

 - `our`, our urbit name
 - `now`, the current time
 - `eny`, 256 bits of entropy
-- `byk`, the urbit, desk, and case which the security driver is running off
+- `byk`, the urbit, desk and case which the security driver is running from
 - `usr`, the particular identity we're logging in with
 - `dom`, the site we're accessing
 - `key`, the secrets required to authenticate requests.
 The type